-Richard G. Satin, Managing Partner of the New York office, is a member of Schnader’s Business Services department, as well as Securities Law and Corporate & Finance Practice Groups.
+Richard G. Satin is a member of Schnader’s Business Services department, as well as the Securities Law and Corporate & Finance Practice Groups.
+He is also a former Managing Partner of the New York office.
 Mr. Satin has extensive experience representing financial institutions and businesses in the areas of commercial lending; targets and acquirers in mergers and acquisitions; and corporate issuers and investors in public and private debt and equity offerings and ongoing securities and regulatory compliance.
 His substantial lending experience covers syndicated and single lender credit facilities, secured and unsecured transactions, and senior and subordinated loan financings.
 Mr. Satin also has extensive experience in securities law transactions pursuant to the Securities Act of 1933 and Securities Exchange Act of 1934.
 His clients range from early emerging growth/early stage development companies to complex multi-national diversified manufacturers across a broad range of industries, including insurance, healthcare, telecommunications and technology.

 Mr. Satin’s insurance broker/agent clients depend on him to handle their transactional as well as their regulatory needs.
 He is involved in structuring, documenting and obtaining regulatory approvals required in connection with all business transactions involving participants in the insurance industry.